Maghwyn/blender_directional_spritesheets/blender_scripts/README.md

 I wouldn't recommand changing `_ANGLES` unless your requirements does not fit neither 4,8,16 and 32 angles.
 I wouldn't recommand changing `_ANGLES_DIR` unless you find better directories name for your angles.

+TODO: Rework the script to be a all-in-one, lazy rn

 ## Blender version

 Each scripts were tested and working on MacOS Sonoma 14.0 with Blender 4.0.2